 We all love the smell of baby oil and how soft it makes our skin.
 You’re about to start loving this little product even more.

 Gone are the days of scrubbing the skin and intense exfoliation to remove the tanning pigments.
-We will instead opt for a solution that also nourishes and soothes our skin while eliminating all signs of that tan that didn’t work out.
+We will instead go for a solution that nourishes and soothes our skin while eliminating all signs of that tan that didn’t work out.

 When you exfoliate or use any other method to remove your tan, they all follow the same principle.
 All tan removal methods work to get rid of the skin cells at the top-most layer of your body, which hold all the pigments.